CONTACT US

 Project Director

-Melissa Voegeli has been serving as the Program and Electronic Communications Coordinator at WI FACETS for four years.
-Under this position, funded by both DPI and PTAC grants, she develops special education products, manages grant project websites, disseminates Bite-Sized PD messages, coordinates with UWM’s Nonprofit Management School of Continuing Education to host a yearly Nonprofit Management Certificate, and provides technology and communication support for all electronic grant activities.
+Melissa Voegeli has been serving as the Program and Electronic Communications Coordinator at WI FACETS for over five years.
+Under this position, funded by DPI, PTAC and PTI grants, she develops special education products, manages grant project websites, develops and monitors online learning modules, creates and disseminates Bite-Sized PD messages, coordinates with UWM’s Nonprofit Management School of Continuing Education to host a yearly Nonprofit Management Certificate, and provides technical assistance and communication support for all electronic grant activities.
 Mel received her Bachelor of Science in Health Studies from Mount Mary University in 2015.
 Although she graduated with a student-designed major of Allied Health with a Psychology emphasis, she has taken additional coursework in American Sign Language, Disability: Society & Person, Health Communication and Health Care Systems.
 Mel has been in the field since 2015 when she started working as an in-home line-therapist.
-Before starting at WI FACETS, she was employed as a Licensed Program Coordinator for another local nonprofit.
-When she’s not working, you can typically catch Mel out enjoying Milwaukee.
-She loves live music and supporting local businesses.
+Before starting at WI FACETS, she was a Licensed Program Coordinator for a local nonprofit.

 TA Specialists from the Region